gazebosim/gz-sim/tutorials/joint_controller.md

 **Note**: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
 For general testing purposes, velocity mode will give the best results.

-All the parameters related to this controller can be found [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointController.html#:~:text=joint%20is%20actuated.-,System%20Parameters,-%3Cjoint_name%3E%20The).
+All the parameters related to this controller can be found \ref gz::sim::systems::JointController "here".

 The commanded velocity(cmd_vel) can be published or subscribed at the topic: `/model/<model_name>/joint/<joint_name>/cmd_vel` by default.

-Message data type: `Double`
+Message data type: Double

 Example usage